Should I Contact An Attorney After A Car Accident?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-With statistics like those, it seems almost inevitable that you or someone you love will be in an automobile accident at some point.
-Hopefully if you are, it is minor and doesn’t cause you a medical or financial burden.
-Minor accidents are often easily handled between the drivers and the insurance companies.
+With statistics like those, it seems almost inevitable that you or someone you love may be in an automobile accident at some point.
+Hopefully, if you are, it is minor and doesn’t cause you a medical or financial burden.
+Minor accidents are often easily handled between the drivers and their insurance companies.
 However, there are times when it is in your best interest to contact an attorney to help you with your car accident case.

 How Do I Know If I Need a Lawyer?

-It’s hard to know what you should do when you have a car accident.
-Sometimes the severity of the accident is an indicator, but other times it is not so obvious.
-There are times that having an attorney is helpful, and there are times that it is absolutely necessary.
+It's hard to know what you should do when you have a car accident.
+Sometimes, the accident's severity is an indicator, but other times, it is not so obvious.
+There are times when having an attorney is helpful and when it is essential.
 But how do you know the difference?

 These are a few instances when you might find working with an attorney helpful, including:

-• When you need advice on the settlement amount of a claim.
+• When you need advice on the settlement amount of a personal injury claim

-• When there are minor injuries (whiplash, bruises, etc.).
+• When there are minor car accident injuries (whiplash, bruises, etc.)

-• When damage to the vehicles is minor – fender benders.
+• When damage to the vehicles is minor, like fender benders

-• When you need help negotiating with an insurer.
+• When you need help negotiating with an insurance adjuster or company

 These are some instances when seeking an attorney is imperative, including: